kighdang/us-covid-tracker/README.md

 ## Setup
 1. Ensure that all of the technologies listed above have been installed
 2. Create a database schema named 'covid' with a table named 'states'.
 The 'states' table should have a column named 'name' as the primary key and a column named 'total_cases'.
+  *  Log in to the postgres database that you have created using the `psql` command.
+  *  Enter in the command `CREATE TABLE states(name VARCHAR(25) PRIMARY KEY, total_cases int);` to create the table and its columns.

-3. Run the Java Spring Boot app with the command: "run app"
+4. Run the Java Spring Boot app with the command `

 ## Usage
 At the moment, the app only populates/updates the database with data from the COVID Tracking Project's Data API.
 The command will query the database to display the data